GeoTecINIT/OpenData4OpenCities/README.md

 If you want to contribute and improve this discussion feel free to fork this repo, all contributions are welcome.

-### 2.Spatial Point process for car accidents using Open Data from Medellin City.
+### 2. Spatial Point process for car accidents using Open Data from Medellin City.

 This new methodology allows to create an intensity network using the city street network and points events in a city.
 For more information of this use case and the steps made during this workshop.